What is the Health Leader Forge?

 After the guest approves the interview, the recording is released to the public and can be downloaded from a number of podcast aggregator sites such as iTunes, Stitcher, and SoundCloud.

 The host, Mark Bonica, Ph.D., is a retired Army Medical Service Corps officer who spent his military career working in healthcare management and health management education.
-He now teaches in the Department of Health Management and Policy at the University of New Hampshire.
+He now teaches in the Department of Health Management and Policy at the University of New Hampshire and conducts research on healthcare careers.
 You can reach him at email@example.com .